sdraken/vulkan-tutorial/notes.md

 Keep in mind that in this tutorial we execute commands synchronously.
 When making my own application it's a lot more efficient to record many commands before executing them all (although this might introduce synchronization problems).

 (external library is used to load images, stb_image.h)

+## 5.2 Image view and sampler
+Like previously, images are accessed through **VkImageView** objects so we need to create one for our texture image.

+Additionally, to read texels from the image we use a sampler.
+It is possible to read texels from the image directly, but samplers have more functionality when it comes to filtering and transforming the input into the final color that is retrieved.
+For example, a sampler can help with problems like over- and undersampling through filtering.
+The sampler can also take care of transformations and help when you read texels outside the image.

+Sampler creation is quite simple, we just fill out a VkSamplerCreateInfo, specifying what filters and transformations that it should apply (extra care with anisotropy, as it's an optional device feature).
+Note that we never need to reference our texture when we create our sampler.
+This is because the sampler is a distinct object that can be applied to any image.